tayabhavsar/School-Shooting-Prevention-Analysis---Sales-Enablement/README.md

 Sales Talking Points

 "Why not just invest in physical security?"

-"Physical security addresses external threats.
+Physical security addresses external threats.
 Our data shows 71% of school shooters are current students already inside your building.
-Behavioral monitoring addresses the actual threat profile."
+Behavioral monitoring addresses the actual threat profile.

 "Can you quantify ROI?"

-"Based on 20 years of incident data, 70%+ of school shooting incidents show identifiable prevention opportunities through student threat assessment, anonymous reporting, and family education—the core features of our platform."
+Based on 20 years of incident data, 70%+ of school shooting incidents show identifiable prevention opportunities through student threat assessment, anonymous reporting, and family education—the core features of our platform.

 "Why focus on high school students?"

-"Ages 14-16 represent 43% of incidents, with 96% being current students.
-This is the optimal intervention window: highest frequency, nearly all are monitored students, and lower average casualties suggest early-stage planning that can be disrupted."
+Ages 14-16 represent 43% of incidents, with 96% being current students.
+This is the optimal intervention window: highest frequency, nearly all are monitored students, and lower average casualties suggest early-stage planning that can be disrupted.

-## 🤝 Contributing
+## 🤝 Future Framework
 This analysis framework can be extended to:

-Additional time periods (2020-present)
+* Additional time periods (2020-present)
-International incident databases
+* International incident databases
-Cross-platform effectiveness studies
+* Cross-platform effectiveness studies
-Predictive modeling for risk assessment
+* Predictive modeling for risk assessment

+## 📊 Data Source
+- Dataset: Washington Post School Shootings Database
+- Period: 1999-2019
+- Records: 177 incidents
+- Completeness: Student relationship (99%), Age (100%), Gender (96%), Weapon source (39%)

 ## 🛠️ Technical Skills Demonstrated
 Data Cleaning: NULL handling, text standardization, type conversions SQL Techniques:

-Complex CASE statements for categorical grouping Window functions (PARTITION BY for percentages)
+* Complex CASE statements for categorical grouping
+* Window functions (PARTITION BY for percentages)
-CTEs and subqueries for complex calculations
+* CTEs and subqueries for complex calculations
-Pattern matching (LIKE, REGEXP)
+* Pattern matching (LIKE, REGEXP)
-View creation for reusable queries
+* View creation for reusable queries
-Statistical Analysis: Temporal trends, correlation analysis, confounding variable identification Business Intelligence: Translating data into actionable sales/CS strategies
+* Statistical Analysis: Temporal trends, correlation analysis, confounding variable identification
+* Business Intelligence: Translating data into actionable sales/CS strategies

 ## 📄 License
 MIT License - See LICENSE file for details